pinojs/getpino.io/README.md

 ## Contributing
 Pino and its docs are __open projects__ and encourage participation.
 If you feel you can help in any way, be it with examples, extra testing, tutorials, or new features please be our guest.

-Please make all content changes in the [/src/pages][] folder.
-All changes are built just before we redeploy the site so you only need to include changes in your PR.
-Upon your PR being accepted your changes will be deployed.

 Please see our [contribute][] page for more information.